Interactive Visualization Project

 Your final submission will be:

-- a URL to a hosted web page (instructions on how to host on GitHub and Netlify will be shared on Ed)
+- a URL to a hosted web page (hosting instructions will be shared)

 - a repository of your work with data cleaning/preparation code cleanly separated from the final deliverable